clement-lee/crandep/README.md

-# crandep

-The goal of crandep is to provide functions for analysing R packages.
+The goal of crandep is to provide functions for analysing the dependencies of CRAN packages using social network analysis.

 ## Installation